ryo33/LWTE.js/README.md

 ###Requirement
 This is a stand-alone JavaScript library.
 ###Usage
-Clone this repository and load `lwte.js`.
+Do `npm install lwte` or
+clone this repository.
+And require `lwte.js`.
 ```javascript
 var lwte = new LWTE(); //create LWTE instance
 lwte.addTemplate("TEMPLATE_NAME", "TEMPLATE"); //add templates